mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 ### 75. only

-`OEPBL`.
+`OEPBL`

 In Plover's dictionary, `E` is often added to strokes to make them end with an "ee" sound. `OEPBL` can be thought of as "onl/ee".
 Lots of briefs use this, such as `KRAER` for "contrary" and `TPAEPL` for "family".

 ### 76. come